Shot of Prevention Blog

 CDC's recommended catch-up schedule for children (4 months through 18 years) who start late or are more than 1 month behind on their immunizations.

 View the Advisory Committee on Immunization Practices' (ACIP's) vaccination recommendations for people of all ages in the U.S.

 Experts at the American College of Obstetricians and Gynecologists (ACOG) provide information on vaccinations for pregnant women for healthcare providers.

-The American College of Obstetricians and Gynecologist (ACOG) provides information about vaccine recommendations for pregnant women.
+The American College of Obstetricians and Gynecologist (ACOG) provides information about COVID and COVID vaccines for pregnant/breastfeeding women.